Conservation work with sea turtles

 - Relax on the white sand beach and swim in the warm Caribbean ocean of Cahuita National Park.

 - Available Trip Dates:

-mid-March - mid-July (Sea turtle nesting and hatching season)
+mid-March through mid‐July (during the turtle nesting and hatching seasons)

 - Program Fee Includes: